Dead End (1937 film): Plot

 Meanwhile, the kids lure Philip, a rich kid from the apartments, into a cellar, where they beat and rob him.
-When the boy's father tries to intervene, Tommy winds up stabbing him in the arm.
+When the boy's father, a judge, tries to intervene, Tommy winds up stabbing him in the arm.
 He escapes the police and goes into hiding.

-Martin is subsequently rejected by his mother, who denounces him as a murderer, and repulsed by his ex-girlfriend, Francie, who says she is tired and "sick".
+Martin is subsequently rejected by his mother, who denounces him as a murderer, and repulsed by his ex-girlfriend, Francey, who says she is tired and "sick".
 He realizes she is now a prostitute and dismisses her with a few twenties pulled from a wad of cash.
 Despondent over the failed visit, he decides to kidnap the rich child for ransom to make the trip back worthwhile.
 Dave sees Martin and his accomplices planning the kidnapping, and again warns him to leave.
 Martin knifes him, and Hunk pushes him into the river.
 Managing to pull himself out of the river, Dave pursues the hoodlums, knocking out Hunk and chasing Martin on the rooftops before cornering him on a fire escape.
 Amid a hail of bullets, he manages to mortally wound Martin, who falls onto the street below.
 While on the ground, Martin engages oncoming police officers in a firefight, shooting a couple before they open fire and kill him.

 As the police and a crowd of people gather around Martin's body, the doorman recognizes Spit as being a member of the gang that attacked the rich kid's father, and identifies him to Officer Mulligan.
 Spit exonerates himself by informing the police that the man was cut by Tommy, who has returned to say goodbye to Drina before running away.

 Meanwhile, Kay approaches Dave, asking him to go away with her, using the reward money that he is owed for killing Martin.
-Dave refuses, and Kay returns to the man whom she does not love, but can provide her with financial security.
+Dave refuses, and Kay returns to the man whom she does not love, but who can provide her with financial security.